-Consumers are tuning out polished ads and turning to creators who look like them, talk like them, and share products they actually use.
-And that trust drives real action.
+Consumers are tuning out polished ads and leaning into creators who look like them, talk like them, and actually use the stuff they talk about.
+That kind of trust leads to action.

-According to McKinsey, 63% of people are more likely to buy from a brand when it’s recommended by a creator they follow.
-For brands, that means skipping the hard sell and tapping into creators who can turn everyday content into conversions.
+McKinsey even found that 63% of people are more likely to buy from a brand if it’s recommended by a creator they follow.
+For brands, that means skipping the hard sell and teaming up with creators who can turn everyday content into real results.

 1.What is influencer marketing?
 (And why it works so well)